-- Your favorite dry shampoo (My all time fave brand is Hask)
+- Your favorite dry shampoo (my all-time fave brand is Hask)

 - A shower cap

-- An Invisibobble or "Telephone Cord" hair tie
+- An Invisibobble or "telephone cord" hair tie

 My favorite working spray is Paul Mitchell Freeze and Shine.
-I used it behind the chair for years for everything from older women's weekly roller sets to wedding updo's.
+I used it behind the chair for years for everything from older women's weekly roller sets to wedding updos.

 Section your hair into two or three "levels" with the clips depending on how thick your hair is and separate the first section from the lowest level.
 Use your curling wand to curl the first section.
 If you curl the hair away from your face you will achieve more of a beach wave look.
-If you curl the hair in towards your face, you will get a more traditional look, similar to what you'd see on a Victoria Secret model.
+If you curl the hair in towards your face, you will get a more traditional look, similar to what you'd see on a Victoria's Secret model.
 Continue curling in the desired direction until you have done your entire head.

 Wands vs. Curling Irons

 Wait.
-This is the most important and most overlooked step in achieving long lasting curls.
+This is the most important and most overlooked step in achieving long-lasting curls.
 I found that many of my clients were unaware that letting the hair cool completely allows the cuticle to close back up which helps the curls last.
 This is a great opportunity to do your makeup.

-Once your hair has cooled completely you can brush through it with either a paddle brush or your fingers.
+Once your hair has cooled completely, you can brush through it with either a paddle brush or your fingers.
 If you use your fingers you'll get more of a beauty effect.
 If you use a brush, you'll get a looser, softer curl that will still last days.

-At this point I do NOT recommend using more hairspray as it can cause the curl to crease if you put any pressure on it through sleeping or leaning against the head rest in the car.
+At this point, I do not recommend using more hairspray, as it can cause the curl to crease if you put any pressure on it through sleeping or leaning against the headrest in the car.

-When You're Ready to Sleep:
+When You're Ready to Sleep

 When you're ready for bed, use an Invisibobble or "Telephone Cord" hair tie to put your hair up in a high pony tail.
 This particular type of hair tie is essential as it won't leave horizontal creases in your hair while you sleep the way a regular hair tie or scrunchy would.

-When You Get Greasy:
+When You Get Greasy

 I recommend waiting a few days before you dry shampoo as natural oils are actually super healthy for your hair.
 When it is time to do something about your natural oils, I recommend using Hask dry shampoo.
-It is extremely light weight and doesn't stand out against even dark hair.
-Be sure to dry shampoo at night, rather than in the morning as this will give the dry shampoo more time to absorb the oil and disappear into your hair so that you don't wind up looking "chalky."
+It is extremely lightweight and doesn't stand out, even against dark hair.
+Be sure to dry shampoo at night rather than in the morning, as this will give the dry shampoo more time to absorb the oil and disappear into your hair so that you don't wind up looking "chalky."

 Questions & Answers